For new degree students

 Don't wait - get prepared for your studies

-This website offers useful information on what new students should explore and do before the beginning of the academic year.
+This page offers useful information on what new students should explore and do before the beginning of the academic year.

 Residence permit